hackinutu-CAVE/Food-Portal/README.md

 phpMyAdmin page will be at localhost:5000

-3. Visit phpMyAdmin page and create database named 'Food-Portal'
+3. Visit phpMyAdmin page and create database named 'food-portal'

 That's it.